Bit Sentinel Expertise and Certifications_

 The eCPPT is a 100% practical and highly respected Ethical Hacking and Penetration Testing Professional certification counting certified professional on all the five continents.

 By obtaining the eCPPT Gold, we achieved recognition for our skills in the following areas:

 - Advanced Exploitation with Metasploit

 - Web application Manual exploitation

 - Scanning and Profiling the target

 - Exploit Development

-Windows Server 2008 Network Infrastructure Configuration exam measures our ability to accomplish the technical tasks listed below:
+The Windows Server 2008 Network Infrastructure Configuration exam evaluate our ability to accomplish the following technical tasks: